IDA-Caffeine-Overflow/IDA-README/README.md

 Step 4 − Flutter provides a tool, flutter doctor to check that all the requirement of flutter development is met.

 Step 5 - flutter run (command to run the app)

+#### TO RUN THE WEB APP
+Step 1 - Go to URL, https://github.com/IDA-Caffeine-Overflow/IDA-Website.git and download the repository.

+Step 2 - Make sure Python 3.7.* is installed and path is mentioned in the environment variables.

+Step 3 - Please install all the required packages present in Requirements.txt using pip.

+          #For example
+              pip install librosa

+Step 4 - To start the server use the below command.

+              ##python3 server.py